 Babies as early as six months can understand basic words (whether signed or spoken), much earlier than previously thought or believed.

-Unaware of this fact, I noticed that Juli understood some ASL words through her gaze pointing toward correct objects or symbols.
+I noticed that Juli (age 0;6) understood some ASL words through her gaze pointing toward correct objects or symbols.
 Researching to find information on this, I came across latest research studies that can verify that baby indeed can understand from 6 months.

 Understanding through behavior